Samsung Galaxy Watch4 Content Strategy Audit

 Search Usability Needs Improvement

-• Standalone magnifying glass icon is hard to locate and interact with
+• Search icon is hard to locate

-• Relevant product results (e.g., Watch4) are not prioritized
+• Relevant Watch4 results are not prioritized

-Recommendation: Implement persistent search input with predictive suggestions and prioritize top-performing products.
+Recommendation: Implement persistent search with predictive suggestions.

 Strength: Accessibility Practices

-• Closed captions and transcripts included in YouTube videos
+• Closed captions and transcripts on videos

 Final Takeaways